 It is based on a current measurement approach, rather than a cost measurement approach.
 As a result, profit or loss and equity may become more volatile.

 The model is intended to reduce accounting mismatches.
 However, they may still arise due to the different accounting bases of the assets and liabilities.

 The new standard will affect many other aspects of insurers’ day-to-day activities, and will change the way investors evaluate their performance.

 Now is the time to begin assessing how the new accounting requirements will affect your business.
 You will also need to consider how the new insurance contracts standard will interact with other accounting standards – in particular, the new financial instruments standard, IFRS 9.

-It is important to begin your robust assessment phase now – this is critical to laying the foundation for a successful implementation project, and will help build in flexibility.
+A robust assessment phase is critical to laying the foundation for a successful implementation project, and will help build in flexibility.